 We have considered the needs and health of all employees, children, and visitors/contractors.
 There will be one or more First Aider at Work (FAW) on duty.
-Before a child is accepted for a placement in the school with specific health problems/disability, such as heart conditions, asthma, diabetes etc. a separate risk assessment will be completed if required by The Head of Health & Safety and Compliance or a delegated manager who must consider the training needs for the First Aiders within the school.
+Before a child is accepted for a placement in the school with specific health problems/disability, such as heart conditions, asthma, diabetes etc. a separate risk assessment will be completed if required by the Senior Children's Manager or a delegated manager who must consider the training needs for the First Aiders within the school.

-The Head of Health & Safety and Compliance is responsible for ensuring that there is adequate first aid cover available at all times, including when a first aider is on annual leave, a training course, a lunch break or other foreseeable absences.
+The Senior Children's Manager is responsible for ensuring that there is adequate first aid cover available at all times, including when a first aider is on annual leave, a training course, a lunch break or other foreseeable absences.

-It is not acceptable to provide an 'Emergency First Aider at Work' (six hour course) to cover foreseeable absences of a First Aider at Work' (18-hour course).
+It is not acceptable to provide an 'Emergency First Aider at Work' (six-hour course) to cover foreseeable absences of a First Aider at Work' (18-hour course).
 The evidence of the level of injury in our school is relatively low and generally confined to child injuries, most of which are results from slips/trips and falls or occasioned on the sports grounds, in the school hall or in the parks.
 Again, most of the injuries are minor and require minimal first aid attention.